DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The “Rivière Curot Suite” was established in the Kuujjuaq and Ungava Bay area (Simard et al., 2013) to group amphibolitized mafic rocks interstratified in metasedimentary sequences of the Akiasirviup Suite.
 Charette et al. (2016) assigned a few amphibolite klippes from the Jeannin Lake area to this unit and renamed it « Curot Suite » to comply with the North American Stratigraphic Code.
 Amphibolites now attached to the Curot Suite were mapped by Gélinas (1958, 1959), Sauvé (1957, 1959), Fahrig (1962) and Clark (1978), and incorporated into the SIGÉOM compilation map by Thomas Clark between 2009 and 2016.

-As part of a synthesis of the Southeastern Churchill Province (SECP), the Curot Suite has been redefined to include all amphibolites of the Baleine Lithotectonic Domain (Lafrance et al., in preparation).
+As part of a synthesis of the Southeastern Churchill Province (SECP), the Curot Suite has been redefined to include all amphibolites of the Baleine Lithotectonic Domain (Lafrance et al., 2020).
 Furthermore, mafic and ultramafic intrusive rocks of the Baleine Lithotectonic Domain have been grouped in the Ralleau Suite.
 In the Déborah Lake area, the Curot Suite also includes amphibolites previously assigned by Girard (1995) to the Manereuille Complex (abandoned).
-In addition, considering that Curot Suite amphibolites are interstratified with metasedimentary rocks of the Akiasirviup Suite, of uncertain age, Lafrance et al. (in preparation) preferred to modify the label of the Curot Suite to consider the possible presence of Archean rocks.
+In addition, considering that Curot Suite amphibolites are interstratified with metasedimentary rocks of the Akiasirviup Suite, of uncertain age, Lafrance et al. (2020) preferred to modify the label of the Curot Suite to consider the possible presence of Archean rocks.

 Description